What eosinophil count is needed for Fasenra?

 Characteristics of severe asthma include:

-• FEV1: ≤75% of expected.
-FEV1 is a lung function test used to help diagnose asthma or other lung disorders.
+- FEV1: ≤75% of expected.
+FEV1 is a lung function test that doctors use to help diagnose asthma or other lung disorders.

 What are eosinophils?

 Eosinophils are a type of white blood cell found in the immune system that normally help fight disease and infections.
-Eosinophils may lead to swelling (inflammation) in the lungs that may cause severe asthma attacks known as eosinophilic asthma.
+Eosinophils may lead to swelling (inflammation) in parts of the body like the lungs or tissues.

-Eosinophils have been found to be elevated in some patients with severe asthma.
-It is considered a biomarker that may help your healthcare provider determine which treatment might work best for you.
+Eosinophils have been found to be elevated in some patients with severe asthma or EGPA.
 Your doctor can determine your eosinophil count using a standard laboratory blood test called a complete blood count (CBC).
+Eosinophil count is considered a biomarker (molecules found in your blood, body fluids or tissues) that may help your healthcare provider determine which treatment will work best for you.

 Eosinophil counts can change naturally during the day and may be affected by corticosteroid use.